Lightning a Risk For Boaters

 It is important that those who use boats for recreational activities pay close attention to the boating conditions.
 For example, when the weather turns bad and lightning becomes an issue, the person in charge should take steps to get the vessel and its occupants to safety.
 Doing so could keep those on the boat from suffering a serious injury, or even dying.

 In some situations following a lightning strike it is possible that a personal injury lawsuit could be filed.
-If you were hurt or a loved one died as a result of the negligent actions taken by those in charge of a boat, you may want to consult a lawyer.
+If you were hurt or a loved one died as a result of the negligent actions taken by those in charge of a boat, you may want to consult a reputable personal injury lawyer.